d3/d3-shape/README.md

 [<img alt="Stacked Bar Chart" src="https://raw.githubusercontent.com/d3/d3-shape/master/img/stacked-bar.png" width="295" height="154">](http://bl.ocks.org/mbostock/3886208)[<img alt="Streamgraph" src="https://raw.githubusercontent.com/d3/d3-shape/master/img/stacked-stream.png" width="295" height="154">](http://bl.ocks.org/mbostock/4060954)

 Some shape types can be stacked, placing one shape adjacent to another.
 For example, a bar chart of monthly sales might be broken down into a multi-series bar chart by product category, stacking bars vertically.
 This is equivalent to subdividing a bar chart by an ordinal dimension (such as product category) and applying a color encoding.

 Stacked charts can show overall value and per-category value simultaneously; however, it is typically harder to compare across categories, as only the bottom layer of the stack is aligned.
+So, chose the [stack order](#stack_order) carefully, and consider a [streamgraph](#orderWiggle).
 (See also [grouped charts](http://bl.ocks.org/mbostock/3887051).)

 Like the [pie generator](#pies), the stack generator does not produce a shape directly.
-Instead it computes a layout which you can then pass to an [area generator](#areas) or use directly, say to position bars.
+Instead it computes positions which you can then pass to an [area generator](#areas) or use directly, say to position bars.

 <a name="stack" href="#stack">#</a> <b>stack</b>()